puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 fast as its slowest worker (which is slowed down by the fact that fewer CPUs are available on at least one NUMA node).
-By distributing CPUs evenly across NUMA nodes, application developers can more easily ensure that no single worker suffers from NUMA effects more than any other, improving the overall performance of these types of applications.
+By distributing CPUs evenly across NUMA nodes, application developers can more easily ensure that no single worker experiences NUMA effects more than any other, improving the overall performance of these types of applications.

 If the `align-by-socket` policy option is specified, CPUs will be considered